peeringdb/docs/docs/howto/api_keys.md

-# API Keys
+# HOWTO: API Keys

 PeeringDB offers API keys for authenticating API requests.
 There are two main forms of API keys:

-## Organization-level API Keys
+## Organization-level API keys

 These API keys are created and revoked from the organization admin panel.
-Each key gets its own custom permissions, which can be modified from the "org api key permissions" panel.
+Each key gets its own custom permissions, which can be modified from the API Key Permissions panel.

 Each key must have an email attached to it; this is because keys may be allowed to create and modify data in PeeringDB, and we need a contact to reach out to in case of questions.